ngpfontaine/nicfontaine.com-2016/README.md

 `LS`  show all main navigation sections

-`HOME`  `HELP`  go back to the main intro/instructional screen anytime
+`HOME` or `HELP`  go back to the main intro/instructional screen anytime

 `BACK`  go back to previous section